Esri/arcpy/README.md

 <a id="readme-top"></a>

 # arcpy
-Resources and ideas about arcpy and Python in ArcGIS.
+Resources and ideas for arcpy and Python in ArcGIS.

 <img align="left" src="static/arcpy.png">

 ArcPy is a comprehensive and powerful library for geographic data analysis, data conversion, data management, map automation.
 It is integrated into products like ArcGIS Pro and Enterprise.
 ArcPy is organized into 55 modules and 2100+ functions to the related [Geoprocessing tools](https://pro.arcgis.com/en/pro-app/latest/help/analysis/geoprocessing/basics/what-is-geoprocessing-.htm), see [this quick tour](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/a-quick-tour-of-arcpy.htm) of it's functionality.

+["Python is an interpreted, object-oriented, high-level programming language with dynamic semantics."](https://www.python.org/doc/essays/blurb/).
+It is included with deployment of many ArcGIS products as the primary language for the automation workflows and analysis.

 ## arcpy cheatsheet.pdf
 cheatsheet for the arcpy library.
 [Download](ArcPy-Cheatsheet.pdf?raw=true)

 [![arcpy-cheatsheet.pdf](static/arcpy-cheatsheet.png)](ArcPy-Cheatsheet.pdf)

 ## ArcGIS-Pro-Python-Distribution-By-Release.pdf